AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/events/create-an-event/create-an-event-with-adobe-connect.md

    >
    >Set your confirmation email to **Operational** to ensure that people who register and may be unsubscribed still receive their confirmation information.

-   People who sign up for your webinar will get pushed to your webinar provider via the Change Program Status flow step when the New Status is set to "Registered."
+   People who sign up for your webinar will get pushed to your webinar provider via the [!UICONTROL Change Program Status] flow step when the [!UICONTROL New Status] is set to "Registered."
 No other status will push the person over.
-Also, be sure to make Change Program Status flow step #1, and Send Email flow step #2.
+Also, be sure to make [!UICONTROL Change Program Status] flow step #1, and Send Email flow step #2.

    ![](assets/adobe.png)